100Starlings/sub/README.md

     source ~/.zshenv

 You could also install your sub in a different directory, say `/usr/local`.
 This is just one way you could provide a way to install your sub.

+Finally, there is a `setup` subcommand which automates generating a `secrets.sh` file using `secrets.sh.example` as a template.
+You can customize the example file to list the environment variables your sub needs.
+You may also customize the `setup` command itself if you need something more to happen for each new user.

 ## License